Before you respond

 You can ask the buyer questions about the opportunity until the indicated deadline for asking questions.
 We recommend to submit your questions early to give the buyer enough time to respond.

-To submit questions, select 'Ask a question' from the 'Questions and answers' section at the bottom of the opportunity.
+To submit questions, select 'Ask a question' from the 'Questions and answers' section of the opportunity.

 Once the buyer answers your question, both the question and answer will be published publicly on the opportunity.
 We recommend you do not include any sensitive information in your question.